7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Common pattern - name resolution for multiple networks, where one is focused on registration and the other resolution.
 `Vnet1 = Registration <-> Azure Private DNS zone records <-> Vnet2 = Resolution`

+#### VPN Gateways

+VPN Gateway requires: - subnet, dns server and VPN device `Search -> Virtual Network Gateways -> + Create`
+Select:
+- VPN or ExressRoute
+- Gateway type
+	- Route-based - uses routes in the IP forwarding or routing table to direct packets into their corresponding tunnel interfaces
+	- Policy-based -  encrypt and direct packets through IPsec tunnels based on the IPsec policies - configured with the combinations of address prefixes between your on-premises network and the Azure virtual network
+- SKU, Generation (bytes per second), Names, RG, Vnet

+Local Network Gateways - to represent the on-premises site that you want to connect to a virtual network `Search -> Local Network Gateways -> + Create`
+- (Advanced) Border Gateway Protocol (BGP) - routability and reachable protocol -  requires - the minimum prefix you need to declare is the host address of your BGP Peer IP address on your VPN device.

+On-Premise VPN devices: shared key and public IP address of your VPN gateway
+- Configuration scripts are available for some devices - [Download VPN device configuration scripts for S2S VPN connections](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-download-vpndevicescript) to find a downloadable script for your VPN device.

 ## AzCopy